-Dispositions of Qualifying Shares, Warrant Shares and Qualifying Warrants realized by a Canadian Holder in the year of disposition to the extent that the proceeds of disposition exceed (or are less than) the adjusted cost base of the Qualifying Share, Warrant Share or Qualifying Warrant, as the case may be, to the Canadian Holder immediately before the disposition.
+Dispositions of Qualifying Shares, Warrant Shares and Qualifying Warrants

+Upon a disposition or deemed disposition of a Qualifying Share, Warrant Share or Qualifying Warrant (other than a disposition arising on the exercise of a Qualifying Warrant), a capital gain (or loss) will generally be realized by a Canadian Holder in the year of disposition to the extent that the proceeds of disposition exceed (or are less than) the adjusted cost base of the Qualifying Share, Warrant Share or Qualifying Warrant, as the case may be, to the Canadian Holder immediately before the disposition.
 Any such capital gain (or capital loss) arising from a disposition or deemed disposition is discussed more fully below.